Spacial/awesome-systools/README.md

 * [Automate a web browser with Selenium](https://fedoramagazine.org/automate-web-browser-selenium/)
 * [Spectre.css](https://github.com/picturepan2/spectre): A Lightweight, Responsive and Modern CSS Framework
 * [Google Optmize](https://marketingplatform.google.com/about/optimize/): Your website is your store window.
+* [Google web.dev](https://web.dev/measure): Review performance and get detailed guidance on how to improve it.
+Sign-in to monitor your progress over time.

 #### Themes

 * [Themes for Pelican](https://github.com/getpelican/pelican-themes)